andypswanepoel/resuable-components/header/component-readme-template.md

 The header element will emit the following custom events:

-  - `headerToggle` is emitted whebn the header's display state is toggled.
   - `headerHide` is emitted when the header is hidden.
   - `headerShow` is emitted when the header is shown.